-The Grove City Planning Commission met Friday, June 14, 2019, to review nine items on the agenda; two Lot Split applications, one Plat, one Certificate of Appropriateness, two Rezoning applications, one Special Use Permit and two Development Plan applications.
+The Grove City Planning Commission met Tuesday, Oct.
+8, 2019, to review 12 items on the agenda; five Lot Splits, one Special Use Permit, one Development Plan Amendment, two Development Plans, one Plat and two Code Amendments.

-The remaining seven items received a unanimous recommendation of approval to City Council:
+The following five proposals each received a unanimous recommendation of approval to City Council:

 For more information, or to learn about additional development projects in the community, visit the Ongoing Development page or contact the Development Department at 614-277-3004.